mharen/mharen.github.io/blog/2011/2011-07-reseeding-all-identity-values-in.md

 </blockquote>

-This script, pulled from <a href="http://bit.ly/plJNx2">RedGate’s forums</a> (an awesome company, by the way), resets those identity values for every table in the database:
+This script, pulled from [RedGate’s forums](http://bit.ly/plJNx2) (an awesome company, by the way), resets those identity values for every table in the database:

 <blockquote>
   <pre class="csharpcode"><span class="rem">-- courtesy of RedGate forums http://bit.ly/plJNx2</span>